irvinecodingclub/irvinecodingclub.github.io/_branches/uhs.md

 # Email List Signup

 This is the signup form for UHS ICC's specific email list!
-Sign up if you are a member of the club and/or are interested in receiving updates related to UHS ICC!
+Sign up if you are a member of the club and/or are interested in receiving updates related to UHS ICC! **Note: Make sure to check your inbox for a confirmation email.
+Sometimes, it may be sent to spam.**

 <form action="https://postal.hackclub.com/subscribe" method="POST" accept-charset="utf-8">
 	<label for="name">Name</label><br/>